laderast/laderast.github.io/README.md

 ## Adding a photo

 Add your photo to the `images` folder.
-Change the line in `about.Rmd`:
+Change the line in `index.Rmd`:

 ```
 image: "image/ted.jpg"